OpenNTI/nti.dataserver/docs/content-anchoring.rst

   the end, we assume we want the largest representable range contained by the original range.
 That is, we shrink the range inward from the necessary edges.

-Given a ``range`` whose edges can by represented by ContentPointers, the generation of an ContentRangeDescription is straightforward.
+Given a ``range`` whose edges can by represented by ``ContentPointers``, the generation of a ``ContentRangeDescription`` is straightforward.
 As a first step the DOM is walked upwards from the range's `commonAncestorComponent
 <http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#dom-range-commonancestorcontainer>`_
 until a node that can be represented as an ``ElementDomContentPointer`` is found.
 This node is then converted to an ``ElementDomContentPointer`` as described below and the result becomes the ``ancestor`` of the ``ContentRangeDescription``.
-With the ancestor conversion complete the client then converts both the range's `startContainer
+With the ancestor conversion complete,%z the client then converts both the range's `startContainer
 <http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#dom-range-startcontainer>`_
 and `endContainer
 <http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#dom-range-endcontainer>`_